Doctoral Programme in Language Studies

 - preliminary study plan including information on how the studies at UTA will be financed

-In addition, applicants who have not graduated from the School of Language, Translation and Literary Studies, University of Tampere, must submit the following documents:
+In addition, applicants who have not graduated from the Faculty of Communication Sciences or its predecessors , University of Tampere, must submit the following documents:

 - officially certified copies of university diplomas and other information on academic background.
 Certificates of academic and educational background, an official transcript from university records as well as the Master’s degree certificate translated officially into English.
 The syllabus of previous studies is to be attached to the application.
 For information on officially certified documents please see the UTA page.